The Greenwood School

 |Accepts Standardized Application||Yes||No|

-- In order to maximize every boy`s potential, all students receive a language tutorial that is specific to his unique learning style and needs, all teachers are remedial language specialists, and all classes are integrated so that students learn and apply literacy and organizational skills across the academic program.
+- In order to maximize every student's potential, all students receive a reading and/or writing tutorial that is specific to his/her unique learning style and needs.
+Greenwood's remedial language specialists are trained in Orton-Gillingham or Lindamood Belle.
+All classes are integrated so that students learn and apply literacy and organizational skills across the academic program.

-- Greenwood boys develop strengths and awaken hidden talents in well-developed art, drama, music, woodworking and athletics programs.
+- Greenwood students develop strengths and awaken hidden talents in well-developed art, drama, music, woodworking and athletics programs.

 - Diagnostic-prescriptive teaching that is multisensory, structured, and sequential ensures effective, individualized programs for all students.

-- Highly structured academic and residential programs enable Greenwood boys to internalize organizational skills and strategies in all areas of their lives.
+- Highly structured academic and residential programs enable Greenwood students to internalize organizational skills and strategies in all areas of their lives.

-- For boys who demonstrate a need, Greenwood offers Speech and Language Therapy, Math Tutorials, Social Pragmatics, and Occupational Therapy.
+- For students who demonstrate a need, Greenwood offers Speech and Language Therapy, Math Tutorials, Social Emotional Learning, and Occupational Therapy.

 - Interscholastic sports and noncompetitive sports are open to any student who wishes to participate.